kharlamenkodev/ojson/README.md

     {"age", 24}
 });
 ```
-And for example print it:
+and for example print it:

 ```cpp
 std::cout << root_node.content() << std::endl;